 onshore bonds

-In this article, we look at the opportunities that onshore bonds provide and why they are a serious contender for an investor’s financial plan.
+In this article, we look at the opportunities that onshore bonds provide and why they are a serious contender for an investors financial plan.

 Onshore bonds and General Investment Accounts

-Although onshore bonds have played a part in financial planning over the years, it is fair to say that general investment accounts (GIAs) have historically been favoured by investors.
+Although onshore bonds have played a part in financial planning over the years, it is fair to say that General Investment Accounts (GIAs) have historically been favoured by investors.

 It is important to note that GIAs, however, are not protected by a tax wrapper.
-The underlying investments held are subject to Income Tax on any amounts of interest or dividends generated by the investments whether this paid out or automatically reinvested.
+The underlying investments held are subject to Income Tax on any amounts of interest or dividends generated by the investments whether this is paid out or automatically reinvested.

 In addition, within a GIA, upon the sale of any underlying investments, any gains made will be assessed for CGT.